Take a step back into time with a tour through the Historic Hunterfly Road Houses

 We accept the following passes:

 PLEASE NOTE: We reserve the right to cancel or reschedule tours in the event of inclement weather and other extenuating conditions.
 The Historic Houses are not handicap accessible.
 We do not have cafeteria or dedicated spaces for lunch.
 Outdoor space may be available on a seasonal basis.
-We may not be able to accommodate groups who arrive without a reservation.
+We do not offer refunds to any no shows on the day of their scheduled group tour.

 Historic Hunterfly Road Houses

-Existed during Weeksville’s heyday and are virtually still intact today.
-The historic houses located along an old Native American trail and, later, colonial road, are examples of homes of free people of color in the urban North.
+Existing during Weeksville’s heyday and still intact today, the historic houses located along an old Native American trail and, later, colonial road, are examples of homes of free people of color in the urban North.
 The homes have been continuously inhabited.

 1860s Historic House